 The third most important New Year’s resolution was to reduce the time spent in front of the TV and on social networks and you know what?
 It works perfectly on many levels; not only do we as a family focus on each other more and spend more time together playing, learning and exploring but I also get more time for myself to read, write, learn new things, start new ventures and (re)connect with some old and new friends.

 To be clear, I follow the news as I am news-addict, but I have time slots allocated for that – twice a day, morning and evening for about 20-30 minutes and I am still on my social network profiles, but again within my self-imposed timeslots.
 It started with the decision that every time I was about to reach for my phone to check what is new on my Facebook feed I would actually reach for a book instead.
 It wasn’t as easy as it sounds, I had cold sweats, hands were shaking and all that, but I won!

 The last most important resolution was to eat less cake.
-I consistently add the resolution to the list and I consistently fail it and that is the only successful moment about that resolution.
-Consistency is good, I keep hearing, so maybe it is all about the perspective…
+I consistently add the resolution to the list and I consistently fail it and that is the only successful moment about this resolution.
+Consistency is good, I keep hearing, so maybe it’s all about the perspective…

 It feels good and also right not only to reclaim the time that I so foolishly gave away for the TV but also to reclaim myself.
 And cake.
 Always claim the cake.